 Awards and prizes

 Professor Mair was elected a Fellow of the Royal Academy of Engineering in 1992 and a Fellow of the Royal Society in 2007.

 He was awarded the Gold Medal of the Institution of Civil Engineers in 2004 and the CBE in the 2010 New Year’s Honours.

 He was elected as a Foreign Member of the United States National Academy of Engineering (NAE) in 2019.

 Professor Robert Mair was Master of Jesus College from 2001 to 2011.
-He is Professor of Geotechnical Engineering and Head of Civil and Environmental Engineering at Cambridge and the Senior Vice-President of the Royal Academy of Engineering.
+He is Emeritus Sir Kirby Laing Professor of Civil Engineering, former Head of Civil and Environmental Engineering, and is currently Director of Research.